-Street harassment is an under-researched topic, but each existing study shows that street harassment is a significant and prevalent problem.
-The following statistics focus on prevalence are listed in chronological order.
+Street harassment is an under-researched topic (though that is changing!), but each existing study shows that street harassment is a significant and prevalent problem.
+The following sampling of 40 studies focus on prevalence are listed in chronological order.

 1. Indianapolis, USA: In one of the first street harassment studies ever conducted, Carol Brooks Gardner, associate professor of sociology and women’s studies at Indiana University, Indianapolis, interviewed 293 women in Indianapolis, Indiana, over several years in the late 1980s and early 1990s.
 The women were from every race, age, class, and sexual orientation category of the general population in Indiana and the United States.
 Gardner found that every single woman (100 percent) could cite several examples of being harassed by unknown men in public and all but nine of the women classified those experiences as “troublesome.”
 (1)